chloealbright/DevHiveMind/Databases/DB Fundamentals/Other Stuff.md

 EditDate:
 Relates:
 ---
-Use [Hadoop](https://hadoop.apache.org/) for fast data processing for large amount of data

-If you use other databases like an H2 in embedded mode it can help in terms of running a database in a restricted environment like TD but it restricts the access of the database to external services that you may want to connect to

-SQL is a declarative language

-Relational databases RDB used a lot for banking, content management systems like WordPress, etc ..

 A relational database is one which employs the relational model, in which the raw data is organized into sets of tuples, and the tuples organized into relations.
 This relational model imposes structure on its contents, in contrast to unstructured or semi-structured data of the various NoSQL architectures.